 Rob M. secured a mortgage for the home via Thomas and Trinity Lending (TTL), a mortgage banking institution located in Los Angeles.

-Unfortunately, Rob M. recently lost his job fell behind on payments, and despite the fact that Rob was currently in the process of signing the home over to his ex-wife, Mary, TTL chose to impose an involuntary bankruptcy petition.
-This resulted in a court-appointed trustee to secure the house from Mary and her family until a verdict was made in court.
+Unfortunately, Rob M. recently lost his job and fell behind on payments, and despite the fact that Rob was currently in the process of signing the home over to his ex-wife, Mary, TTL chose to impose an involuntary bankruptcy petition.
+This resulted in a court-appointed trustee securing the house from Mary and her family until a verdict was made in court.